Shareholder agreements, joint ventures and investment agreements

 - Advising a 50 per cent holder in a group of property investment and development companies;

-- Advising on the terms on an investment agreement and facility agreement for an investor in a newco acquiring and developing a site for the construction of a residential housing estate; and
+- Advising on the terms on an investment agreement and facility agreement for an investor in a new company acquiring and developing a site for the construction of a residential housing estate.

 You may be about to collaborate on an exciting new business venture.
 If so, you will need the right advice early on to ensure that each of the participators is focussed on the new venture and that it will have available to it all of the assets and funding it requires from those involved from the start.
 You will want to formalise how each of you will run and fund the venture going forwards and the returns you can expect to receive and when.